India, Iran exploring settling trade in rupee, establishing banking mechanism: Iranian foreign minister | Headlines

 India and Iran have ''surveyed'' the possibilities of settling trade transactions in rupee or through barter system, along with discussing a need to establish a banking mechanism, foreign minister of the Middle Eastern country, Hossein Amir-Abdollahian, said on Thursday.

-New Delhi and Tehran have also agreed to ''precipitate'' investment in the Chabahar Port which is being developed with the help of India, the visiting minister said.
+New Delhi and Tehran have also agreed to ''precipitate'' investment in the Chabahar Port which is being developed with the help of India, the visiting minister said, adding that he discussed the issue of ''sluggish'' pace of the port's development with his Indian counterpart S Jaishankar.

 The two sides ''surveyed'' the possibility of trade in local currency, including rupee, or otherwise barter, he added.